Laframboise Chapel - Roman Catholic/Ecumenical

 Anglican Community Activities

 The constituent liturgical activities of the Anglican Studies Program take place in De Mazenod Chapel.
-The Anglican community celebrates Eucharist in the chapel on Thursdays at noon, as well as at 8:10 am on particular Holy Days such as The Epiphany of the Lord, The Holy Innocents, The Conversion of Saint Paul, The Presentation of the Lord, Ash Wednesday, and The Annunciation of the Lord, to name but a few.
+The Anglican community celebrates Eucharist in the chapel on Tuesdays at noon, as well as at 8:10 am on particular Holy Days such as The Epiphany of the Lord, The Holy Innocents, The Conversion of Saint Paul, The Presentation of the Lord, Ash Wednesday, and The Annunciation of the Lord, to name but a few.
 In addition, morning prayer is celebrated in De Mazenod Chapel with various members of the Anglican community alternating as presider.
-For scheduling or more information, please consult the Anglican Studies webpage at the Saint Paul University website.
+For scheduling or more information, please consult the Anglican Studies web page at the Saint Paul University website.